Supply chain: Typologies

-Marshall L. Fisher (1977) asks the question in a key article, "Which is the right supply chain for your product?"
+Marshall L. Fisher (1997) asks the question in a key article, "Which is the right supply chain for your product?"
 Fisher, and also Naylor, Naim and Berry (1999), identify two matching characteristics of supply chain strategy: a combination of "functional" and "efficient", or a combination of "responsive" and "innovative" (Harrison and Godsell).

+Mentzer et al. distinguish between "direct supply chains", "extended supply chains", and "ultimate supply chains"; in their usage: